 Unlike normal long-haul driving, you can’t just set cruise control and forget about it.
 For one, you take up more space, and staying between lane lines is much harder.
 More importantly, setting cruise control is dangerous for your transmission.
 You might recall that we had to overhaul Bert’s.
 This, I later realized, is because I had cruise control set to 60.
 When the road goes slightly uphill, the truck is forced to upshift, and since cruise is set, it does so while revving.
 This is torture for a tranny.
 Instead, learn your car and its shifting habits, and when a hill comes, allow the vehicle to slow down a little.
 If you must upshift, like on a steeper hill, I suggest hitting the O/D OFF button to “manually” upshift with your foot off the accelerator.

 Another downside fo a trailer is that you cannot just toot around town running errands.
 It’s like coming in from the mountains with your big REI 120 liter pack and trying to find a seat in a crowded movie theater.
 Backing up is quite a pain if you’re unaccustomed to the reverse steering one must employ.
 Getting gas is a chore, although you do feel in small ways like a kindred spirit with the truckers.
+Contact the lawyers at Hensley Legal Group if you need help with getting compensation after a truck accident.

 There is one more thing.
 If something goes wrong on the road, you would need to request a tow truck in Hamilton, as it is very difficult for an average car to take it in tow.